Before I got a chance to meet with the Mystery Man of Motionographer, I always figured that Carlos El Asmar was either:

 After a while New York beckoned and Carlos returned, but found the city still struggling financially and otherwise.
 Many successful studios had gone out of business, and others were hanging on for dear life.
 Nobody was hiring.
 Things were bad.

 But in true Carlos El Asmar style, something magical and unexpected manifested to change his life.
 Deciding to abandon motion graphics and design altogether, he applied for a job as a promo producer at ABC News and wound up getting hired as the Senior Art Director instead.
-He held this position for nine years, riding out the worst of crash and turning around his life.
+He held this position for five years, riding out the worst of crash and turning around his life.